 Associated services, equipment and funding requests can require several months of lead time.

-The process is initiated when a student submits an accommodation request and provides relevant verifying documentation of a disability.
+The registration process is initiated when a student submits an Accommodation Request and provides relevant verifying documentation of a disability.

 To receive an accommodation, you need to establish your eligibility through supporting documentation.

 With the exception of a learning disability, documentation must be current (dated within three years), and include a diagnosis, statement of impact and whether the disability is temporary or permanent.
 Students with a learning disability require a full psycho-educational assessment that’s less than five years old or completed at age 18 or older.